Gila River: History

 After the Treaty of Guadalupe-Hidalgo in 1848, the Gila River served as a part of the border between the United States and Mexico until the 1853 Gadsden Purchase extended American territory well south of the Gila.
 The confluence of the Gila with the Colorado River was also used as a reference point for the southern border of California.
-Beginning in 1871, mainly Mormon settlers populated the Gila River valley around present-day Phoenix, using the Gila, Salt, and San Pedro Rivers for irrigation and establishing at least six major settlements.
+Beginning in 1871, mainly Mormon settlers populated the Gila River valley around modern Phoenix, using the Gila, Salt, and San Pedro Rivers for irrigation and establishing at least six major settlements.

 In 1944, 25 German prisoners of war pulled off the largest and most spectacular escape from an American compound during the war, digging a 178 ft tunnel out of the Navy’s Papago Park Prisoner of War Camp in Arizona.
 All of the men were eventually captured, though some remained at large for more than a month.
 Among the last to be captured were three German soldiers who had based their audacious but ill-fated escape plans on a stolen highway map of Arizona, which showed the Gila River leading to the Colorado River, which in turn led to Mexico.
 Devising a scheme to flee by water, the Germans constructed a collapsible kayak under the noses of their American captors, tested it in a makeshift pool within the prison compound, then sneaked it out through the tunnel.
 Their plan was perfect – except for the map.
 The Gila, shown as a healthy blue waterway, turned out to be little more than a dry rut.

 Hydrology

 The only major dam on the Gila River is Coolidge Dam, 31 mi southeast of Globe, Arizona, which forms San Carlos Lake.
-The Painted Rock Dam crosses the Gila near Gila Bend, although the river is a transient one at that point.
+The Painted Rock Dam crosses the Gila near Gila Bend, although the river is intermittent at that point.
 The majority of the water is diverted at the Ashurst-Hayden Diversion Dam near Florence, Arizona.
 A number of minor diversion dams have been built on the river between the Painted Rock Dam and the Coolidge Dam, including the Gillespie Dam, which was breached during a flood in 1993.